rockyhaque/learn-git/chapters/chapter-6/README.md

 4. Perform fast-forward merges and understand their benefits.
 5. Clean up branches after merging to maintain a clean repository.

----

-## Prerequisites

-Before starting this chapter, ensure you have:

-- A basic understanding of Git commands (e.g., `git commit`, `git branch`, `git checkout`).
-- A working Git repository to practice the concepts.

----

 ## Start Here

 Begin with **[Lesson 1: Merge](./lesson-1/README.md)** and follow the lessons sequentially to build your understanding of merging in Git.